Jeremy Pang: Career

 In 2009, Pang established the School of Wok in London.
 This culinary school was a mobile academy specializing in teaching Eastern cuisine to students at home.
 In 2014 Pang launched a cookware range with Dexam International, a UK-based Asian cookware range.

 He is a regular chef on Channel 4's Sunday Brunch.
 He has also appeared in Saturday Kitchen alongside the Hairy Bikers, and Food Network's Big Eats.

 In 2021, Pang was one of the chefs on BBC's Ready Steady Cook and Nadia Sawalha's Family Feasts.
 In 2022 he starred in his debut TV show on ITV, Jeremy Pang's Asian Kitchen, accompanied by guest Joe Swash and he is a regular panelist on BBC Radio 4's Kitchen Cabinet.

+On 22 March 2025, Jeremy Pang's Hong Kong Kitchen, a six-part cookery series presented by Pang, premiered on ITVX.

 Publications

 Pang has published several cookbooks.
 His first book, Chinese Unchopped: An Introduction to Chinese Cooking, was published in 2015.
 His second book, Hong Kong Diner, was published in 2017.
 Jeremy Pang's School of Wok is his third cookbook, and it includes a combination of over 80 recipes that can be prepared in minutes.
+On 27 February 2025, Pang released Jeremy Pang's Hong Kong Kitchen to accompany the television series of the same name.